Ovarian follicular cyst

 Treatment and prognosis

 Small, simple presumed follicular cysts (<5 cm) in premenopausal patients can be left alone and require neither surgery nor imaging follow-up.
-According to a recent consensus statement 6, yearly followup is suggested for cysts 5-7 cm, and large cysts (>7 cm) should ideally be assessed with MRI to exclude any subtle worrisome features, as it may be difficult to visualise these entirely with ultrasound.
+According to a recent consensus statement 6, yearly followup is suggested for cysts 5-7 cm, and large cysts (>7 cm) should ideally be assessed with MRI to exclude any subtle worrisome features, as it may be difficult to visualize these entirely with ultrasound.

 Follicular cysts do not occur in postmenopausal women.
 A cystic ovarian lesion in a postmenopausal woman requires different follow-up (see ovarian cyst)